lukefitzwolfgang/icatproject/ops/icat42/readme.txt

 The port 8080 is available for the glassfish Server to deploy icat The port 4848 is available for the the admin console of glassfish

-Configuration information

-Configuration is stored in the following files; you only need to configure the one for the database in use:
-./db_derby/properties.sh
-./db_oracle/properties.sh
-./db_mysql/properties.sh

 Instructions
 Create a test environment similar to the one assumed.
 If it is not possible to be identical, then the files containing configuration may require changes.

 Ensure that the Glassfish Server is installed, but not running.
 Make sure that the properties files are installed in the glassfish server as described above.

 Go to the directory called icat42 containing the material from the svn command and do the following:

+# 0. Edit the files which tell the glassfish about the database.

+#./authn_db.ear.config/glassfish.props
+#./icat.ear.config/glassfish.props

 # 1. Start the glassfish server and the database.